Youth Baseball Rules Addendum

-At any point, a Perfect Game Director or UIC may request to inspect a bat that is at a Perfect Game sanctioned event.
-If the owner/user refuses to allow the requesting body to inspect the bat the owner/user accepts an automatic three-year suspension from Perfect Game sanctioned events.
+At any point, a TBT Director or UIC may request to inspect a bat that is at a TBT sanctioned event.
+If the owner/user refuses to allow the requesting body to inspect the bat the owner/user accepts an automatic three-year suspension from TBT sanctioned events.
 Alternatively, the owner/user can allow the bat to be inspected so a conclusion can be formed as to whether the bat was altered.

-The owner/user of the bat have the responsibility of having knowledge whether a bat is altered.
+The owner/user of the bat has the responsibility of having knowledge of whether a bat is altered.

 DAMAGED, WORN, OR ILLEGAL SUBSTANCE ON BATS:

-Bats that are damaged in any way, including but not limited to cracked, warped, missing a knob/cap, having a rattle, etc. are not legal for Perfect Game sanctioned events.
+Bats that are damaged in any way, including but not limited to cracked, warped, missing a knob/cap, having a rattle, etc., are not legal for TBT sanctioned events.